akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/zipAll.md

 @@@div { .callout }

-**emits** when all of the inputs have an element available, once part (but not all) of the inputs complete their values are substituted by the provided defaults.
+**emits** at first emits when both inputs emit, and then as long as any input emits (coupled to the default value of the completed input).

 **backpressures** when downstream backpressures